helto4real/custom_component_swedish_recycling/README.md

 # Usage

 ## Copy and paste
-The component can be used by copy everything under `custom_component` folder to your `custom_component`, i.e. the `swedish_recycling` folder.
+*If you use HACS, skip this step!
+HACS installs the component* The component can be used by copy everything under `custom_component` folder to your `custom_component`, i.e. the `swedish_recycling` folder.

 ### Configure trough integrations (prefered way)